kyleam/python-tutorial/types.rst

   >>> primes = [2, 3, 5]

-Each value can be accessed indiviudally
+Each value can be accessed individually

 .. code-block:: python